DBC-Lab/Self_Supervised_Learning/README.md

 2. Generate a training dataset (hdf5) for training a 24-month-old segmentation model: the intensity images and corresponding manual labels can be found in folder ***Training_subejcts***.

+    > Some training samples are prepared in the folder _Datasets_.

 3. Training a segmentation model of 24 months old (_SegM-24_).

     `nohup ~/Caffe_rc3/build/tools/caffe train -solver solver.prototxt -gpu x >train.txt 2>&1 &     #submit a model training job using gpu x`